 Drag a line to the edge of the Subsystem block.

-Open the subsystem by double-clicking the Subsystem block, then add the corresponding blocks to the subsystem.
+To manually add ports, open the subsystem by double-clicking the Subsystem block, then add the corresponding blocks to the subsystem.

 |Type of Port||Corresponding Block|